 Example: In the early 2000s, the interest rate in the U.S. decreased.
 This move had a huge influence on the US dollar for many years to come, in a process lasting almost a decade (till approximately 2007-2008).
 Reducing interest rates weakened the dollar against other currencies, thereby changing the face of U.S. real estate throughout the first half of that decade.

 Interest Rate Rises = Lower economic growth + Inflation slows

 Interest Rate Cut = Higher economic growth + inflation speeds up

 The order of events is supposed to follow the order of the above examples, but it doesn’t always work that way.
 The purpose of the image above is to simply show how things are supposed to go in a perfect world.
-But we don’t live in a perfect world, that’s why you must understand the fundamentals.
-We have written this course just for that – and you can also follow our live market updates to understand the forex market in real time.
+But we don’t live in a perfect world, and that’s why you must understand the fundamentals.
+We have written this course for just that – and you can also follow our live market updates to understand the forex market in real time.

 The most significant times in a given market are when interest rates are expected to change.
 If the interest rate has already moved in a certain direction a few times, it must be balanced back.
 That is what speculators build their trades on.

 Interest Differentials – a trading method based on two currencies’ rates: Many traders choose pairs by comparing the interest rates of two currencies.
 If the “interest rate differential” (the gap between the two interest rates) gets bigger, it will strengthen the stronger currency of the two (and vice versa).
 This strategy is called the “Carry Trade Strategy” (you will learn more about Carry Trading later on in the course).

 - While one interest rate is supposed to go up and at the same time, the other one will go down, this could cause serious changes in price.